 Planning a trip to Puebla?
 I’m jealous because, even though I just got back, I’m dying to go again.
 There are so many ways things to do in Puebla Mexico including simply wandering and soaking up the vibe of this charming city.

-Puebla is my favourite place in Mexico so far.
-I couldn’t help but compare it to Oaxaca with its colourful colonial buildings and local markets serving regional delicacies like
+Puebla is one of my favourite places in Mexico so far.
+I couldn’t help but compare it to Oaxaca with its colourful colonial buildings and local markets serving regional delicacies like mole.
+But Puebla is quieter, making it one of the best places in Mexico to experience the culture without feeling OTT touristic.

 It’s worth noting that as a solo traveller in Mexico, I felt totally safe during my trip.